wellspringcp/wellspring/01-principles/01-01-principles.md

 ## Prologue

 This constitution is a broad template of sorts which is meant to be adapted and adopted by a new era of nations.
-Its name is `Wellspring` -- it aims to be a wellspring from which oases of reason, reality and individualism will flourish in a world of coercion and collectivism.
+Its name is `Wellspring` -- it aims to be a wellspring from which oases of reason and individualism will flourish in a world of coercion and collectivism.

 Wellspring, hereafter "`WS`", exists to improve upon the mistakes of the forerunner American republic and form a more perfect union. `WS` is intended to establish a free market, minarchist, constitutional republic (i.e., emphatically **not** a democracy) with a strong bias against wealth redistribution.